SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 are methods that are called on an instance of a particular type.
 You can also define methods that are called on the type itself.
 These kinds of methods are called :newTerm:`type methods`.
-Type methods for classes are indicated by writing the keyword ``class`` before the method's ``func`` keyword, and type methods for structures and enumerations are indicated by writing the keyword ``static`` before the method's ``func`` keyword.
+You indicate type methods for classes by writing the keyword ``class`` before the method's ``func`` keyword, and type methods for structures and enumerations by writing the keyword ``static`` before the method's ``func`` keyword.

 .. note::

-   In Objective-C, you can only define type-level methods for Objective-C classes.
+   In Objective-C, you can define type-level methods only for Objective-C classes.
    In Swift, you can define type-level methods for all classes, structures, and enumerations.
    Each type method is explicitly scoped to the type it supports.

-Type methods are called with dot syntax, just like instance methods.
+Type methods are called with dot syntax, like instance methods.
-However, type methods are called on the type, and not on an instance of that type.
+However, you call type methods on the type, not on an instance of that type.
-To call a type method on a class called ``SomeClass``, for example, you write the following:
+Here's how you call a type method on a class called ``SomeClass``:

 .. testcode:: typeMethods